jabuwu/tokasm/README.md

 ## Differences from Tokio

 Tokio doesn't work in WASM, and likely never will, at least not without some major compromises.
 The reason for this is that Tokio is built on certain assumptions that aren't true in a web browser.
-This crate makes a few changes to accomodate web browsers:
+This crate makes a few changes to accommodate web browsers:

 - Only one runtime is active at a time, like the browser's single event loop.
 (You can create more using Tokio directly, but the `tokasm` API only uses one).
 - Certain blocking APIs are not possible (for example, `RwLock::blocking_write`).
 A browser tab cannot block.